Repatriated Soviet Emigres Return to United States

 Zhvakin had said in December that if any of the returnees changed their minds, they would be free to come back to the United States.

-The publicity that surrounded the December returnees coincided with articles in the Soviet press on the difficulties faced by Soviet emigres.
+The publicity that surrounded the December returnees coincided with articles in the Soviet press on the difficulties faced by Soviet emigres here.

-At one time, emigres were castigated as traitors.
-Western diplomats have said the decision of the Gorbachev administration to allow emigres to return was part of a larger effort to depict emigration as no panacea for the discontents of Soviet life.
+At one time, emigres were considered by the Soviets to be traitors.
+Western diplomats have said the decision of the Gorbachev administration to let emigres return was part of a larger effort to depict emigration as no panacea for the discontents of Soviet life.